Nice: Place Garibaldi

-The Place Garibaldi also stands out for its architecture and history.
-It is named after Giuseppe Garibaldi, hero of the Italian unification (born in Nice in 1807 when Nice was part of the Napoleonic Empire, before reverting to the Kingdom of Piedmont-Sardinia).
+The Place Garibaldi is named after Giuseppe Garibaldi, hero of the Italian unification (born in Nice in 1807 when Nice was part of the Napoleonic Empire, before reverting to the Kingdom of Piedmont-Sardinia).
 The square was built at the end of the 18th century and served as the entry gate to the city and end of the road from Turin.
 It took several names between 1780 and 1870 (Plaça Pairoulièra, Place de la République, Place Napoléon, Place d'Armes, Place Saint-Augustin, Piazza Vittorio) and finally Place Garibaldi in September 1870.

 A statue of Garibaldi, who was fiercely in favour of the union of Nice with Italy, stands in the centre of the square.
 The rebuilding of the area to accommodate a new tramway line gave almost the entire square to pedestrians.
 The architecture is in line with the Turin model, which was the norm of urban renewal throughout the entire realm of the House of Savoy.